MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

 so on as part of the name.

      ![Name the guide](media/name-guide.PNG "Name the guide")

+>[!NOTE]
+>When you create a guide by using the PC app, a JSON data file is automatically created in Common Data Service.
+This file is for internal use only.
+We don't recommend building functionality on top of this file because it might change over time.

 ## Saving: how changes are synced between the PC app and HoloLens app